 Don’t worry if you don’t initially meet the qualifications for gastric sleeve surgery.
 There are other options to explore.
 Your doctor will work with you to find the best solution, even if your BMI is outside the necessary range.
 Keep in mind that there may be additional risks and challenges if you are not a suitable candidate for gastric sleeve surgery.
-Going through with the procedure anyway will make you regret gastric sleeve and put you in trouble.
 However, with the help of your doctor, you can navigate these obstacles and find the best path forward.

 What should I do to be eligible for gastric sleeve surgery?

 The only factor that you can change is your BMI.
 Depending on where your BMI falls, the recommended actions for you will differ.
 Your doctor can guide you in determining the best steps to take.

 If your BMI is too high for the surgery: In order to be eligible for the surgery, the doctor will recommend you do the pre-op diet.
 This process generally takes two weeks.
 Until the BMI decreases to 40 or less, then it will reduce the number of surgical complications and risks and you will be eligible for a weight loss surgery.

 If your BMI is not high enough: If your BMI is not suitable for gastric sleeve surgery, the best thing you can do is to talk to your doctor.
 They can give personalized advice and suggest changes to help you reach a healthy weight.
 Your doctor may also discuss alternative treatments, such as a gastric balloon procedure, that may be appropriate for you.